-Mandated Representation - Legal representation of any person financially unable to obtain counsel without substantial hardship who is (1) accused of an offense punishable by incarceration; (2) entitled to representation under § 262 or § 1120 of the Family Court Act, Article 6-C of the Correction Law, § 407 of the Surrogate's Court Procedure Act, § 259-i of the Executive Law or § 717 of the County Law; or (3) otherwise entitled to counsel pursuant to constitutional, statutory or other authority.
+Mandated Representation - Legal representation of any person financially unable to obtain counsel without substantial hardship who is (1)-accused of an offense punishable by incarceration; (2)-entitled to or is afforded representation under §249, §-262 or §1120 of the Family Court Act, Judiciary Law §35 including child custody and habeas corpus cases, Article 6-C of the Correction Law, §-407 of the Surrogate's Court

+Procedure Act, §-259-i of the Executive Law or §-717 of the County Law; or (3)-otherwise entitled to counsel pursuant to constitutional, statutory or other authority.

-Providers of Mandated Representation - Attorneys who, or organizations of any form that, provide mandated representation, including, but not limited to, individual attorneys; public defender offices; legal aid bureaus or societies; corporations, voluntary associations or organizations permitted to practice law under the authority of Judiciary Law § 495(7); and assigned counsel plans.
+Providers of Mandated Representation - Attorneys who, or organizations of any form that, provide mandated representation, including, but not limited to, individual attorneys; public defender offices; legal aid bureaus or societies; corporations, voluntary associations or organizations permitted to practice law under the authority of Judiciary Law §-495(7); and assigned counsel plans.
 The term "providers of mandated representation" includes both the individual attorneys and whatever entity employs those attorneys or by which those attorneys are assigned to provide mandated representation.

-Institutional Providers of Mandated Representation - Providers of mandated representation identified in County Law § 722(1) and (2), including public defenders; legal aid bureaus or societies; any corporation, voluntary association or organization permitted to practice law under the authority of Judiciary Law § 495(7); and any attorney or attorneys with whom an Appellate Division has contracted for the provision of mandated representation under the authority of Family Court Act § 243(b).
+Institutional Providers of Mandated Representation - Providers of mandated representation identified in County Law §-722(1) and (2), including public defenders; legal aid bureaus or societies; any corporation, voluntary association or organization permitted to practice law under the authority of Judiciary Law §-495(7); and any legal aid organization, attorney or attorneys with whom an Appellate Division, The Office of Court Administration or any other governmental entity has contracted for the provision of mandated representation under the authority of Family Court Act §-243.
 The term "institutional provider of mandated representation" is used to distinguish the institutions from the individual attorneys working for the institutional providers.
 An assigned counsel plan is not an "institutional provider of mandated representation."

-Assigned Counsel Plan - A plan for the assignment of private attorneys pursuant to County Law § 722(3).
+Assigned Counsel Plan - A plan for the assignment of private attorneys pursuant to County Law §-722(3).

-Assigned Counsel - Private attorneys assigned to provide mandated representation pursuant to County Law § 722(3).
+Assigned Counsel - Private attorneys assigned to provide mandated representation pursuant to County Law §-722(3).